Covid 19 coronavirus: New way to dob in lockdown breachers

 Prime Minister Jacinda Ardern said she was "frustrated" by reports of people not following the lockdown rules.

-So far, some 2000 calls have been made about people breaching the lockdown restrictions.
+So far, about 2000 calls have been made about people breaching the lockdown restrictions.

 Bush said police did not want to have to make arrests or chase people up for "doing the wrong thing".